Raspberry-Rhubarb Slab Pie Recipe

 - In a large bowl, combine flour and salt; cut in butter until crumbly.
 Whisk 3/4 cup milk and egg yolk; gradually add to flour mixture, tossing with a fork until dough forms a ball.
 Add additional milk, 1 tablespoon at a time, if necessary.

-- Divide dough in half so that one portion is slightly larger than the other; wrap each in plastic wrap.
+- Divide dough in two portions so that one is slightly larger than the other; wrap each in plastic wrap.
 Refrigerate for 1 hour or until easy to handle.

 - Roll out larger portion of dough between two large sheets of lightly floured waxed paper into an 18-in. x 13-in. rectangle.
 Transfer to an ungreased 15-in. x 10-in. x 1-in. baking pan.
 Press onto the bottom and up the sides of pan; trim pastry to edges of pan.